statebox/idris-ct/README.md

 `docs` directory.
 Look directly in the [Makefile](Makefile) for additional options.

+You can also consult the documentation directly [here](https://github.com/statebox/idris-ct-docs/blob/master/idris-ct-docs.pdf).

 ### Build code

 You can build manually all the code using